-Form CT-8453 Instructions
+Form CT-8453 has been eliminated.
 If the taxpayer elects to use the IRS self-select PIN or the IRS Practitioner PIN for the e-file Program, and the IRS accepts it, DRS accepts this PIN as the electronic signature for the Connecticut tax return.
-By adopting these PIN alternatives, DRS has effectively removed the need for Form CT-8453, Income Tax Declaration for Electronic Filing by Individuals.
-EROs are required to keep all the attachments as outlined on Page 11.
+EROs are still required to keep all the supporting documents as outlined on Page 10.